happynear/caffe-windows/README.md

 3. Double click ./buildVS2013/MainBuilder.sln to open the solution.
 If you do not have a Nvidia GPU, please open ./build_cpu_only/MainBuilder.sln.

 4. Change the compile mode to Release and X64.
-For Debug mode, you may need these 3rparty libraries http://pan.baidu.com/s/1qW88MTY .

 5. Modify the cuda device compute capability defined in the settings (`caffelib properties` -> `CUDA C/C++` -> `Device` -> `Code Generation`) to your GPU's compute capability (such as compute_30,sm_30; etc).
 You can look up for your GPU's compute capability in https://en.wikipedia.org/wiki/CUDA .
 Some general GPUs' compute capabilities are listed below.

  - If your GPU's compute capability is below or equal to 2.1, please remove the `USE_CUDNN` macro in the proprocessor definition of all projects.
+ - If you are using cpu only solution, just ignore this step.

 6. Compile.